 So, how do you put context around the score you receive so that you can understand what it means?

 Ideally, the lender you are working with can provide an explanation of the score they used during the loan process, what it means for that particular transaction and a list of the factors from your credit history that negatively affected particular score.

 However, that is not always possible.
 Front line people often only receive the decision and don’t know how the decision was made.
-If your lender cannot provide details about the score you receive, you have a good alternative.
-Get a credit score and report from a reputable online credit score provider.
-Admittedly, I am a bit biased, but Experian provides two of the best.
+If your lender cannot provide details about the score you receive, then you can get a credit score and report from a reputable online credit score provider.

-A third possibility is to subscribe to a credit monitoring service, such as Credit Expert, which gives you unlimited access to your credit report, credit score and explanations of what are driving the score.
+Another possibility is to subscribe to a credit monitoring service, which gives you unlimited access to your credit report, credit score and explanations of what are driving the score.
 You can then track results as you address the factors to see how the number changes over time.